zera-sol/zera-sol/README.md

 - 👋 Hi, I’m @zera-sol
-- 👀 I’m interested in Website developement
+- 👀 I’m interested in Website developement.
 - 🌱 I’m currently learning JavaScript, React and NodeJs.
-- 💞️ I’m looking to collaborate on software engineering companies
+- 💞️ I’m looking to collaborate on software engineering companies and build my own projects to develop additional skills.
 - 📫 How to reach me?
-Here is my Email zedomanwithjesu1994@gmail.com
+Here is my Email zedomanwithjesu1994@gmail.com.

 <!---
 zera-sol/zera-sol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.